Model Behaviour

 “Have you ever been to Africa?
 I haven’t.”

-“Yeah, with my sister for her fortieth.
-We went on safari in Malawi.”
+“Yeah, went with my sister for her fortieth.
+A safari in Malawi.”

 “So is that where …“